-Since the time of King Louis XIV, the „king of the sun“, in France the art of relief making increased.
-Subjects were the fortified towns in France and in the surrounding countries considered as enemies.
-These models were made because of strategic purposes and were strictly restricted.
+Since the time of King Louis XIV, the "sun king", the art of relief making developed considerably in France.
+Subjects were the fortified towns of France and of surrounding countries considered as enemies.
+These models were made for strategic purposes and thus strictly restricted.

 In Paris, a school of relief makers emerged and veritable dynasties of relief makers established themselves .
-During more than a century, these models were the only representations providing an almost accurate depiction of a landscape.
-Maps at that time were not suitable to display terrain since the lack of contour lines and other graphically convincing illustrations.
-In addition, the models allowed depicting a landscape of the bird’s eye view, long time before man could fly.
-But they were also useful to visit the conquered places without need to going there for the king since travelling at that time was really arduous and time consuming.
+For over a century, these models were the only representations which provided an almost accurate depiction of a landscape.
+Maps at that time were not fit to display terrain due to the lack of contour lines and other graphically convincing illustrations.
+In addition the models allowed depicting a landscape from a bird’s eye view long before humankind could fly.
+The king could use the models for understanding conquered territories without visiting them in person as travelling at that time was really arduous and time consuming.

-The models normally cover the area of the towns and their surroundings dependent on the range of the firearms to plan the defence or the siege of the towns.
+The models normally cover the area of the towns and their surroundings dependant on the range of firearms in order to plan the defence or the siege of the towns.
 The scale was standardised to 1:600, so different models could be compared easily.
-Often, the models were very large.
-The construction techniques first were different from modeller to modeller, towards the end of the 17th century, a standardisation took place.
-The collection of these reliefs in Paris was the most extensive and best in quality of the World.
-To sustain the strategic value, the models were revised from time to time when required.
+Often the models were very large.
+The construction techniques were different from modeller to modeller at first, but towards the end of the 17th century a standardisation took place.
+The collection of these reliefs in Paris was both the most extensive and in terms of quality, the best in the World.
+To sustain their strategic value, the models were revised from time to time when required.
 Often, the models were made with regard to an ongoing or planned war, so the first period of reliefs in France was powered by the war between France and Spain in Flanders (today Belgium).

-The first model of the world based on contour lines was the relief of La Spezia (Italy), created on demand of Napoleon 1811 in 1:1,000.
+The first model based on contour lines was the relief of La Spezia (Italy), created on demand by Napoleon in 1811 with a scale of 1:1,000.

-Today, these models, created between 1668 and 1870 provide invaluable information about the historic situation before the industrialisation and the history of fortification.
+Today, these models, created between 1668 and 1870, provide invaluable information about the historic situation before industrialisation and the history of fortification.